Cbot-XRPL/URI-Token-Remit/README.md

 ## Disclainmer

 This hook is stable and user freindly with alot of catchs, error messages, and notes.
-With that being said this hook was written for the Xahau Hackaton on a timeframe.
+With that being said this hook was written for the Xahau Hackaton on a timeframe and is still in an expermental state.
 I know there is many ways to clean up and improve this hook.
 There is serval upgrades that will eventully be edited into the code.
 If you find any major vulnerabilities please reach out to me asap so I can patch them.
 Cbot Labs INC. and specially Cody the author of this code do not acccpt any liablty for the use of this hook.
 Use this hook at your own expence.
 Anyone using this hook should do so on testnet until they fully understand its fuction.

 ## Last Thoughts